 Protect the candidate’s privacy

 “The employer should ask the candidate whether they have informed their previous employer of their job search otherwise it would be a very awkward situation,” advises Maligaspe.

 “Employers should implement behavioural-based interviewing in a reference check situation,” says Maligaspe.
 “Such as, “Tell me about a time when Joe went above and beyond to complete a critical task”.
 Questions like this provide in-depth insight into a candidate’s interpersonal skills, adaptability and overall work ethic.

 Remove referee bias and be wary of fake referees

 “Usually a candidate will provide referees who will speak favourably about them to increase their chances of securing the job,” says Maligaspe.
 “Always ask the referee for any areas of development the candidate has, any skills they think the candidate should improve on or any projects they would like to see the candidate working on in the future.
 If a candidate provides a referee’s details, do your due diligence.
-Contact the referee’s land line directly and look them up on LinkedIn prior to conducting the reference check to make sure they are who the candidate says they are.”
+Look them up online prior to conducting the reference check to make sure they are who the candidate says they are.”

 Information provided in this article is general only and it does not constitute legal advice and should not be relied upon as such.
 SEEK provides no warranty as to its accuracy, reliability or completeness.
 Before taking any course of action related to this article you should make your own inquiries and seek independent advice (including the appropriate legal advice) on whether it is suitable for your circumstances.